 There are other poster requirements based on industry.
 For example, foodservice businesses must include posters regarding deductions from wages and tip appropriation.
 Also, Public Works projects in New York State must have posters related to disability benefits, workers’ compensation, and other programs and policies.

 Small businesses are required to pay re-employment taxes each quarter on form NYS-45.
 This is calculated as 0.075% of total employee wages paid during that period.
 Additionally, contributions to the New York Re-employment Service Fund cannot count as a credit against federal taxes.

 New York State has a separate unemployment tax that businesses will likely have to pay.
-Any business that opened in 2020 will contribute a rate of 2.5%, while other employers’ rates will range between 0.525% and 7.825%.
+Any business that opened in 2020 has contributed a rate of 2.5%, while other employers’ rates have ranged between 0.525% and 7.825%.
 Employers can complete the registration process online.

 New Hire Reporting